Tags:

 Goodness, no!

-He walking along and singing his song
+He kept walking and singing his song

 I love my brown shoes, I love my brown shoes